-Achievement through Collaboration is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of our schools' premises.
-We implement a trust-wide preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken and that healthy relationships are promoted.
-The trust is also committed to a zero-tolerance policy with regards to sexual harassment and violence.
+Thames Primary Academy is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
+We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.